 Chipotle chilis in adobo sauce freeze with ease.
 After opening a new can, pop the leftovers in a lidded glass jar and refrigerate for up to a week or freeze the chilis for up to two months.

-How do you Make Mexican Chipotle Salsa?
+How to Make Mexican Chipotle Salsa

 This is such a simple recipe.
 All you need is a blender and the ingredients.